data-max-hq/dbt-streamlit-covid-analytics/demo/README.md

 * Singular - built-in
 * Generic  - custom tests

 Singular tests are used inside the configuration yaml files.
-They have to assiged to a column in order to run.
+They have to be assigned to a column in order to run.
 E.g.:
 ```
 models: